Loading Complete

 Getting Proper Visa and Work Permit:

 It is my understanding that due to the lack of diplomatic missions abroad, the norm used to be that you'd need to be in Taiwan to apply for everything.
-Now with the use of technology, there are ways to scan and send things and get the necessary paperwork submitted.
+But now with the use of technology, there are ways to scan and send things and get the necessary paperwork submitted.

-The other way (technically illegal but somewhat common) is to first come into the country with a waived visa (90 day entry for select countries) or a tourist visa and start working right away while your employer does the paperwork for your work permit, resident visa and ARC.
+The other way (technically illegal but somewhat common) is to first come into the country with a waived visa (90 day entry for select countries) or a tourist visa and start working right away while your employer does the paperwork for your work permit.
 I did this at my first job at a kindergarten (which is also illegal for foreigners to teach English at).
 There always seem to be loopholes.

 For specific info about the way a particular school does it, I recommend getting on the regular online forums on Forumosa, Facebook, etc. be prepared for lots of sarcasm and negativity, but there are helpful folks out there.
 Don't give up.